UTSI Faculty Assembly Bylaws

 4. The Faculty Affairs Committee

 Three elected Regular Members shall serve on the Faculty Affairs Committee.
 The Faculty Affairs Committee shall be concerned with and attentive to the rights, privileges, and responsibilities of Institute faculty.
-The committee shall serve in an advisory and review capacity recommending reasonable and equitable procedures.
+The committee shall serve in an advisory and review capacity recommending reasonable and equitable procedures in matters of appointment, retention, promotion, tenure, and general professional career development.
+The Faculty Affairs Committee shall address all matters pertaining to the professional development of Institute faculty and shall explore all means for enhancing that development.
 The Faculty Affairs Committee shall be responsible for recommending Adjunct Faculty to the Assembly for approval as Assembly Members.

-Three elected Regular Members shall serve on the Student Affairs Committee and Executive Director shall serve as an Advisory Member.
+Three elected Regular Members shall serve on the Student Affairs Committee and the Dean for Admissions and Student Affairs shall serve as an Advisory Member.
 The President of The Institute Student Government Association and two other elected student representatives shall be Advisory Members of the Student Affairs Committee.
 The Student affairs Committee shall be concerned with all aspects of student life, with student rights and with student responsibilities within The Institute.
 The Student Affairs Committee is responsible for selecting the Student Member for the Assembly.

 Three elected Regular Members shall serve on the Bylaws Committee.
 The Committee shall concern itself with reviewing and bringing suggested amendments of the Bylaws to the Faculty Assembly for possible adoption and with organizational matters pertaining to the Bylaws.
-The committee chairperson shall maintain a current copy of these Bylaws on electronic media.
+The committee chairperson shall maintain a current copy of these Bylaws on computer disk storage.
 The committee shall meet on a timely basis and report its recommendations to the Executive Committee and Faculty Assembly as appropriate.